dortania/OpenCore-Install-Guide/AMD/zen.md

 ::: tip Info

-Needed for spoofing unsupported CPUs like Pentiums and Celerons and to disable CPU Power management on Unsupported CPU(such as AMD CPUs)
+Needed for spoofing unsupported CPUs like Pentiums and Celerons and to disable CPU power management on unsupported CPUs (such as AMD CPUs)

 | Quirk | Enabled |
 | :--- | :--- |